-'''

--start {[auto] | [manual] The startup mode for Windows services a Manual means that y
+-start {[auto] [manual] [disable]} The startup mode for the component.

-'''

-The startup mode for the component.
 Auto means that Windows services automatically starts the component.
 Manual means that you must start the service manually.
 Disable means that you cannot start the service.
-The default option is Auto.

--username UserName The user name that the service runs under.
-By default, it uses a local system account.

--password Password The password for the service user.

--servicename ServiceName The name to use for the service.
+The default option is Auto. -username UserName The user name that the service runs under.
+By default, it uses a local system account. -password Password The password for the service user. -servicename ServiceName The name to use for the service.
 If your service name contains spaces, use quotation marks (") around the name.
 By default, it uses the executable name.

+-displayname DisplayName

--dispLayname DispLayName The name to display for the service in the Windows services manager.
+The name to display for the service in the Windows services manager.
 If your display name contains spaces, use quotation marks (") around the name.
 By default, it uses the service name.